No parent wants to get a phone call from school saying that their child tested positive for drugs.

 Denied College Applications

-Most American college applications require you tell the truth of whether or not you have been convicted of a drug crime.
+Most American college applications require you to tell the truth of whether or not you have been convicted of a drug crime.
 This single question is enough for colleges to discriminate against your otherwise qualified child.
 A knowledgeable drug crime attorney can help you understand the full legal implications of a juvenile drug charge.

 While there is a current movement to get rid of this stigmatizing question on college applications, we don’t anticipate any immediate change in how colleges process potential students.
 If your child has hopes of attending college, we recommend you hire drug possession lawyers as soon as possible to secure the best legal outcome.